-Around the time of the Group B ban, the top Group A rally cars made around 250~300 HP but eventually came around to producing nearly 400 HP in the mid-1990s, plus further aided by quick advances in electronics and overall technology.
+Around the time of the Group B ban, the top Group A rally cars made around 250~300 BHP but eventually came around to producing nearly 400 BHP in the mid-1990s further aided by quick advances in electronics and overall technology.
 The cars subsequently started to beat the stage times set by the Group B supercars, thus prompting the Federation to once again review the rules.
 In 1997, this led the unified FIA/FISA, now led by Max Mosley, to resuscitate once again the Group S formula with the WRC (World Rally Car) class.

 While the 300 horsepower limit was the same, the WRC class was a bit more strict on the rules such as a higher 1230 kg minimum weight, smaller turbo restrictor plates, minimum (rather than maximum) exterior dimensions, and further limitations on aerodynamic overhangs.
 However, it did give birth to high tech purpose built rally machines once again.
 The new regulations stated that 20 “evolution” cars needed to be built (instead of 10 for Group S) but this time based on an existing production chassis that was manufactured to at least 25,000 yearly units (thus effectively eliminating the possibility of extreme purposeful “freak” designs).
 Technology, especially in electronics, had advanced so much that the sheer cost of the new WRC cars made Group B’s pale in comparison.

 However, this became a problem when the worldwide recession hit, so in 2006 and 2010 the FIA strongly tightened the rules of the WRC class due to many manufacturers leaving the series because costs were becoming prohibitive (nearly a million dollars per rally car), which was no longer justified in the economic context.
 Expensive high-tech features like exotic materials usage and complex electronically controlled differentials and traction controls that were tied into engine management were banned.
 Evolution model requirements dropped to 10 units (exactly like Group S).